Charles Sprague Sargent: Career

 Having returned to his family's Brookline estate, "Holmlea", Sargent took over its management as a horticulturist, influenced by his cousin Henry Winthrop Sargent and H. H. Hunnewell of Wellesley.
 Under his direction, the family estate became a landscape without flower beds or geometric arrangements, but rather a recreation of nature with winding lanes, overhanging branches, and a profusion of trees and shrubbery.

 When in 1872 Harvard University decided to establish an arboretum, Prof. Francis Parkman, at that time a professor of horticulture at Harvard's recently established Bussey Institution, probably suggested his young neighbor Sargent for the position.
-By the end of 1872, Sargent became the first Director of the Arnold Arboretum, a post he held until his death.
+By the end of 1872, Sargent became the first director of the Arnold Arboretum, a post he held until his death.
 He was also Director of the Botanic Garden in Cambridge.
 In 1882, he was elected as a member of the American Philosophical Society.

 Marriage and family

-On November 26, 1873, Sargent married Mary Allen Robeson (1853–1919).
-They had two sons and three daughters, one of whom married the architect Guy Lowell.
+On November 26, 1873, Sargent married Mary Allen Robeson (1853–1919), a daughter of Andrew Robeson Jr. They had two sons and three daughters, one of whom married the architect Guy Lowell.
 Their son Charles S. Sargent went to New York, where he became a partner in a securities firm.